deeptools/HiCExplorer/docs/content/capture-Hi-C.rst

 Mapping
 -------

 Map the files with a mapper of your choice against the mm9 reference genome, as an example the mapping with bowtie2 is shown.
-For information on how to create a reference index, :ref:`see <mES-HiC_analysis:create-an-index>`

 .. code:: bash